-As editor-in-chief of Harper’s Bazaar, British-born journalist Glenda Bailey has garnered international acclaim for her editorial vision, combining high fashion with intelligent in-depth features, which has marked the magazine as one of the most prominent fashion publications in the world.
+As editor-in-chief of Harper’s Bazaar, British-born journalist Glenda Bailey garnered international acclaim for her vision.
+Combining high fashion with intelligent in-depth features, her editorial approach has marked the magazine as one of the most prominent fashion publications in the world.

 Appointed to the role in 2001 — having served as editor-in-chief of the US edition of Marie Claire since 1996 — Bailey’s directional leadership played a pivotal role in steering the magazine through the financial downturn in 2008.
 She entered into a unique partnership with Saks Fifth Avenue, connecting the worlds of content and commerce and launched an e-commerce site ShopBazaar.com, in collaboration with Yoox.com.

-A fashion design graduate of Kingston University, Bailey’s final year dissertation, conducted on the IPC Magazine publishing group, introduced the young creative to the concept of fashion journalism and following a brief stint as a design assistant for Guisi Slaverio, landed her first role as editor for British magazine Honey.
-Despite having no previous editorial experience Bailey, through a series of meetings with IPC director Colin Reeves-Smith, followed her appointment at Honey with a role at the publication company’s newly launched Folio magazine and in 1988 played an instrumental role in the launch of the British version of French fashion magazine Marie Claire.
-By the mid-ninties Marie Claire had become one of the most popular publications in Britain, with a circulation of over 450,000.
+A fashion design graduate of Kingston University, Bailey’s final year dissertation on the IPC Magazine publishing group. introduced the young creative to the concept of fashion journalism.
+Following a brief stint as a design assistant for Guisi Slaverio, she landed her first role as editor for British magazine Honey.
+Despite having no previous editorial experience, Bailey, through a series of meetings with IPC director Colin Reeves-Smith, followed her appointment at Honey with a role at the publication company’s newly launched Folio magazine and in 1988 played an instrumental role in the launch of the British version of French fashion magazine Marie Claire.
+By the mid-90s Marie Claire had become one of the most popular publications in Britain, with a circulation of over 450,000.